North Korean passport: History

 The earliest passports of the Korean Peninsula were issued in 1902 by the Korean Empire, with two types, a trading passport and a travel passport.
-The passports have Chinese text as well as English and French translations.
+The passports have Korean Hanja text as well as English and French translations.
+The People's Committee of North Korea also issued "Certificate for Foreign Travel" for the same purpose, which had Korean mixed text as well as English and Russian translations.

-North Korean passports were first issued in the 1950s with passport in Korean, Russian and Chinese, while the current passport has Korean and English only.
+North Korean passports were first issued in the 1950s with Korean (Chosŏn'gŭl), Russian and Chinese (traditional script) texts, while the current(likely after 2000) passport has Korean (Chosŏn'gŭl) and English only.

+In 2016, North Korea began issuing biometric passports complying to the ICAO 9303 standard.